Relm4/book/src/threads_and_async.md

 ### Async inside the main event loop

 GTK uses an event loop from glib to handle asynchronous events.
-In fact the senders we've been using all the time use channels on that event loop.
+In fact the senders we've been using all the time use channels on this event loop.
 This event loop also allows us to execute futures.
 Relm4 provides a `spawn_future` function to do exactly that.
-The only drawback of this is that most crates relying on a tokio runtime won't work and that the future is run on the main thread.
+The only drawback of this is that most crates that rely on a tokio runtime won't work, and that the future is run on the main thread.
 The ["future" example](https://github.com/AaronErhardt/relm4/blob/main/relm4-examples/examples/future.rs) shows how this can be used.